Gold price nears $3,100 – will the rally continue?

 Why is the gold price rising?

-“Gold, which pays no interest, becomes more attractive in a low interest environment”, says Josh Saul, chief executive of The Pure Gold Company.
+“Gold, which pays no interest, becomes more attractive in a low interest environment,” says Josh Saul, chief executive of The Pure Gold Company.

 The Fed’s rate-setting decisions are particularly important in determining the gold price – more important than the decisions made by other policymakers like the Bank of England, for example.

-“For most of the third quarter, Western investors flocked back to gold as central banks started cutting interest rates,” says Artigas.
+Last year, “Western investors flocked back to gold as central banks started cutting interest rates,” says Juan Carlos Artigas, global head of research at the World Gold Council.

 Anita Wright, independent financial adviser at Bolton James, notes: "Central banks, particularly in countries like Russia, China, India and Turkey, have dramatically increased their gold purchases, reflecting growing mistrust in the US dollar.
-This trend is further fuelled by the countries accelerating their efforts towards de-dollarization.”
+This trend is further fuelled by the countries accelerating their efforts towards de-dollarisation.”

 How has DeepSeek impacted the gold price?